Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

+\js{Note that the similarity transformation $D$ is not unitary and that the general instability of the OBC eigenspectrum is reflected in the condition number $\sim [\max(t_R,t_L)/\min(t_R,t_L)]^{N/2}$ diverging exponentially for $N\to\infty$.} The eigenvalues are then given by

 with $n=1,\cdots,N$.
-As a consequence, the eigenvalues are real and relatively stable under many local perturbations.
+As a consequence, the eigenvalues are real and, \js{while unstable to generic perturbations, do remain real and relatively stable under local perturbations respecting the quasi-Hermiticity}.
 Because of these quasi-Hermitian properties, the Hatano-Nelson chain provides a sometimes misleading intuition about the spectral behavior of generic non-normal matrices.

 The general tool to investigate the spectral instability of non-normal matrices is the pseudospectrum, which is defined as \cite{TrefethenEmbree2005,Davies2007}